sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - Work Igniter: Lets continuously do minimum possible work and leave the work. ~ Sahil

 - Success is 1% inspiration and 99% perspiration. ~ Thomas Edisor

+- When something is important enough, you do it even if the odds are not in your favor. ~ Elon Musk